 A short sale by a Fund involves borrowing securities from a lender which are then sold in the open market.
 At a future date, the securities are repurchased by the Fund and returned to the lender.
 While the securities are borrowed, the proceeds from the sale are deposited with the lender and the Fund pays interest to the lender.
 If the value of the securities declines between the time that the Fund borrows the securities and the time it repurchases and returns the securities to the lender, the Fund makes a profit on the difference (less any interest the Fund is required to pay the lender).
 Short selling involves risk.
 There is no assurance that securities will decline in value during the period of the short sale and make a profit for a Fund.
 Securities sold short may instead appreciate in value creating a loss for a Fund.
 A Fund may experience difficulties repurchasing and returning the borrowed securities if a liquid market for the securities does not exist.
 The lender may also recall borrowed securities at any time.
 The lender from whom a Fund has borrowed securities may go bankrupt and a Fund may lose the collateral it has deposited with the lender.
-The Funds will adhere to controls and limits that are intended to mitigate these risks by short selling only liquid securities and by limiting the amount of exposure for short sales to the total market value of all securities of an issuer of the securities sold short by a Fund to 10% of the net asset value of the Fund and the total market value of all securities sold short by a Fund to 50% of the net asset value of the Fund.
+The Funds will adhere to controls and limits that are intended to mitigate these risks by short selling only liquid securities and by limiting the amount of exposure for short sales of a single issuer to 10% of the net asset value of an Alternative Mutual Fund (5% for a Fund that is not an Alternative Mutual Fund) and the total market value of all securities sold short by an Alternative Mutual Fund to 50% of the net asset value of the Fund (20% for a Fund that is not an Alternative Mutual Fund).
 Lysander-Canso Credit Opportunities Fund has obtained exemptive relief from applicable securities regulatory authorities to permit the Fund to short sell "government securities" (as defined in NI 81-102) in excess of 50% of the Fund's net asset value provided that the Fund's aggregate exposure to short selling, cash borrowing and specified derivatives transactions remains within the 300% of the Fund's net asset value limit prescribed by NI 81-102.